3D scanning solutions

 Easy to use, extensive features

-Another popular software by Autodesk is 3ds Max – a great choice if you’re looking for a beginner-level yet professional 3D modeling solution.
-Designed only for Windows, 3dx Max provides a comprehensive modeling, animation, simulation, and rendering solution for design visualization, architecture, games, films, and animation.
+Another popular solution from the same software family is Autodesk 3ds Max – a great choice if you’re looking for a beginner-level yet professional 3D modeling solution.
+Designed only for Windows, 3dx Max provides a comprehensive modeling, animation, simulation, and rendering package for design visualization, architecture, games, films, and animation.

 ZBrush